jcmoyer/PoET/README.md

 PoET is a command line tool for extracting data from the Path of Exile content package.

 ## Installation
-PoET was developed against [Python 3.2.3](http://www.python.org/download/).
-As such, you require a Python 3.x interpreter to use it.
+PoET was developed against [Python 3.3.0](http://www.python.org/download/).
+As such, you will need a Python 3.3.0 interpreter to use it.
 PoET is simple to use.
 Here is an example:

     $ poet.py extract "path/to/Content.ggpk" "directory/to/extract/to"